ShivaAshish669/hand-gesture/README.md

 B.Sai Ram Reddy - 99210041507@klu.ac.in
 B.Veeresh - 99210041692@klu.ac.in

-Problem Solved:
-Traditionally, controlling a drone requires specialized controllers or mobile applications, which may not always be convenient or intuitive.
-This project solves the problem of complex drone control interfaces by offering a more natural and accessible method through hand gestures.
-By leveraging computer vision and deep learning, users can interact with the drone effortlessly using simple hand movements.

 Description:
 This project aims to control a drone using hand gestures captured by a webcam.
 It employs deep learning techniques to recognize specific hand gestures, which are then translated into commands to control the drone's movement.